nilearn/nilearn/doc/decoding/decoding_intro.rst

 -------------------------

 In the Haxby experiment, subjects were presented visual stimuli from different categories.
-We are going to predict which category the subject is seeing from the fMRI activity recorded in masks of the ventral stream.
+We are going to predict which category the subject is seeing from the fMRI activity recorded in regions of the ventral visual system.
 Significant prediction shows that the signal in the region contains information on the corresponding category.